Anirudh-Kakarlapudi/anirudh-kakarlapudi.github.io/_pages/cv.md

   * ITOS, Carl Vinson Institute of Government, UGA.
   * Duties included:
     * Implemented various transformations and visualization using Qlik Sense to provide data insights.
-    * Worked on the Geogia Department of Transportation data to create some crash statistic visualizations.
+    * Worked on the Georgia Department of Transportation data to create some crash statistic visualizations.
     * Worked on the UGA Agriculture data to create visualizations for different crops produced per season or county.

 Skills
 ======